-- 1. Provide a completed Form VF-3, Flood Mitigation Measures, Range of Changes in Flood Damage.
-Provide a link to the location of the form [insert hyperlink here]. - 2.
-Provide a description of all flood mitigation measures used by the flood model, whether or not they are listed in Form VF-3, Flood Mitigation Measures, Range of Changes in Flood Damage.

-- 3. Describe how personal residential time element losses are affected by performance of flood mitigation measures.
-Identify any assumptions. - 4.
-Describe how personal residential structure and contents damage and their associated uncertainties are affected by flood mitigation measures.
-Identify any assumptions. - 5.
+- 2. Describe the procedures used to calculate the impact of flood mitigation measures, including software, its identification, and current version.
+Describe whether or not such procedures have been modified since the currently accepted flood model. - 1.3.
+Provide a completed Form VF-3, Flood Mitigation Measures, Range of Changes in Flood Damage.
+Provide a link to the location of the form [insert hyperlink here]. - 2.4.
+Provide a description of all flood mitigation measures used by the flood model, whether or not they are listed in Form VF-3, Flood Mitigation Measures, Range of Changes in Flood Damage. - 35.
+Describe how personal residential_time element flood losses are affected by performance of flood mitigation measures.
+Identify any assumptions. - 46.
+Describe how personal residential structure building and contents damage and their treatment of associated uncertainties are affected by flood mitigation measures.
+Identify any assumptions. - 57.
 Describe how the effects of multiple flood mitigation measures are combined in the flood model and the process used to ensure that multiple flood mitigation measures are correctly combined. - 6.
 Describe how flood mitigation measures affect the uncertainty of the vulnerability.
-Identify any assumptions.
+Identify any assumptions. - 8.
+Provide a completed Form VF-4, Differences in Flood Mitigation Measures.
+Provide a link to the location of the form [insert hyperlink here].

-- 1. Flood mitigation measures used by the flood model will be reviewed for theoretical soundness and reasonability. - 2.
-Form VF-3, Flood Mitigation Measures, Range of Changes in Flood Damage, Form VF-4, Coastal Flood Mitigation Measures, Mean Coastal Flood Damage Ratios and Coastal Flood Damage/\$1,000 (Trade Secret Item), and Form VF-5, Inland Flood Mitigation Measures, Mean Inland Flood Damage Ratios and Inland Flood Damage/\$1,000 (Trade Secret Item), will be reviewed. - 3.
+- 1. Flood mitigation measures used by the flood model, whether or not referenced in Form VF-3, Flood Mitigation Measures, will be reviewed for theoretical soundness and reasonability. - 2.
+Modifications to flood mitigation measures in the flood model since the currently accepted flood model will be reviewed in detail, including the rationale for the modifications, the scope of the modifications, the process, the resulting modifications, and their impacts on the flood vulnerability component. - 3.
+Comparisons of flood mitigation measures in the flood model with the currently accepted flood model will be reviewed. - 4.
+Procedures, including software, used to calculate the impact of flood mitigation measures will be reviewed. - 2.5.
+Form VF-3, Flood Mitigation Measures, Range of Changes in Flood Damage, Form VF-4, Coastal Flood Mitigation Measures, Mean Coastal Flood Damage Ratios and Coastal Flood Damage/\$1,000 (Trade Secret Item), and Form VF-5, Inland Flood Mitigation Measures, Mean Inland Flood Damage Ratios and Inland Flood Damage/\$1,000 (Trade Secret Item), and Form VF-4, Differences in Flood Mitigation Measures, will be reviewed.

+- 3.6.
 Implementation of flood mitigation measures will be reviewed as well as the effect of individual flood mitigation measures on flood damage.
-Any variation in the change over the range of flood depths above ground for individual flood mitigation measures will be reviewed.
-Historical data, technical literature, expert opinion, or insurance claims data used to support the assumptions and implementation of flood mitigation measures will be reviewed.
-How flood mitigation measures affect the uncertainty of the vulnerability will be reviewed. - 4.
+Any variation in the change in flood damage over the range of flood depths above ground for individual flood mitigation measures will be reviewed.
+Historical data, scientific and technical literature, expert opinion, or insurance company claims data used to support the assumptions and implementation of flood mitigation measures will be reviewed.
+How flood mitigation measures affect the uncertainty of the vulnerability will be reviewed. - 4.7.
 Implementation of multiple flood mitigation measures will be reviewed.
 The combined effects of these flood mitigation measures on flood damage will be reviewed.
-Any variation in the change over the range of flood depths above ground for multiple flood mitigation measures will be reviewed.
+Any variation in the change in flood damage over the range of flood depths above ground for multiple flood mitigation measures will be reviewed.